 Authorship

 TC will be listed as first author, MP last author, and all remaining authors from the analysis plan as co-authors.
-In addition, one to two researchers from each participating cohort will be invited as co-authors.
+In addition, one to two or more researchers from each participating cohort will be invited as co-authors.

 References